kubernetes/minikube/deploy/addons/gvisor/README.md

 gvisor    1/1       Terminating   0          5m
 ```

-_Note: Once gVisor is disabled, any pod with the `gvisor` Runtime Class or `io.kubernetes.cri.untrusted-workload` annotation will fail with a FailedCreatePodSandBox error._
+_Note: Once gVisor is disabled, any pod with the `gvisor` Runtime Class will fail with a FailedCreatePodSandBox error._